-Gloria Bethea, founding Learning Academy Director, formerly practiced as a Nurse Clinician and holds undergraduate and graduate degrees from the University of Pennsylvania.
+Gloria Bethea, Learning Academy Director, formerly practiced as a Nurse Clinician and holds undergraduate and graduate degrees from the University of Pennsylvania.
 She credits patient education training for equipping her to homeschool her nine children.
 A sought-after tutor, her tutoring and nursing philosophies are the same: always consider the whole person when serving someone - their attitude, informational processing strengths and weaknesses, learning style, nutritional health, organizational skills and personality.
 Mrs. Bethea enthusiastically teaches Learning Coaches and students of TCC's Learning Academy to apply a holistic perspective in their creation and execution of an individually designed learning plan for each Learner of the Learning Academy.
 She is a founding member of the TCC advisory board and has served on the board of MentorPOWER, as a volunteer writing coach for Trenton Central High School, and as a member of the Action Team that researched, evaluated and planned the reorganization of Trenton Central High School into career focused, small learning communities.
 Mrs. Bethea is the recipient of the 2008 Z-HOPE Humanitarian Of the Year Award and the 2015 Tre'Devon Lane Foundation's Community Service Award.

-Dr. Rochelle Ellis, Chorale Director, is an Adjunct Associate Professor of Voice at Westminster Choir College of Rider University, and a Lecturer of voice at Princeton University.
+Dr. Rochelle Ellis, Solo and Small Ensemble Director, is an Adjunct Associate Professor of Voice at Westminster Choir College of Rider University, and a Lecturer of voice at Princeton University.
 She has distinguished herself in a broad repertoire that extends from Bach and Beethoven to Verdi, Barber and Gershwin.
 She made her New York City Opera debut as "Serena" in Gershwin's Porgy and Bess, and has also performed operas with Chamber Opera Chicago and Skylight Opera Theatre.
 Internationally, she has performed the Verdi Requiem with the National Opera of China in Beijing, sung opera favorites at the Prague (Czech Republic) Autumn Music Festival, and performed solo recitals in Osaka and Tokyo, Japan.
 In addition to maintaining voice studios at Westminster Choir College and Princeton University, Ms. Ellis is active in both Rider University and community outreach in music.
 She teaches in the Rider Educational Opportunity Program summer pre-college program, as well as in the Westminster Conservatory High School and Middle School Summer Vocal Institutes.
 Dr. Ellis is the Teaching Artist for The Princeton Festival Guild, where she holds opera outreach programs each summer in conjunction with the festival's opera presentations.
 The St. Louis native received her Doctor of Musical Arts degree in Voice from the Mason Gross School of the Arts at Rutgers University.
 She received her Master of Music Education degree from Westminster Choir College of Rider University and a Bachelor of Music Education degree from the University of Missouri-Kansas City Conservatory of Music.

 Constance W. Hurtt, Training Choir Director, holds a B.A. in Music Education from Shaw University, Raleigh, North Carolina and a Master’s in Special Education from Grand Canyon University, Phoenix, Arizona.A retired music instructor from the Trenton Public Schools, she is presently teaching General Music at the International Charter School in Trenton, and teaches private piano lessons weekly.
 Her professional organizations include NEA, NJEA, and Delta Sigma Theta Sorority.
 She is a member of The ECHO a Capella Chorus and a member of Shiloh Baptist Church, Trenton, New Jersey.

-Eric Thomas, Drumming Instructor, has taught elementary school in Trenton, New Brunswick and Ewing for eighteen years.
+Eric Thomas, Leadership Development and Drumming Instructor, has taught elementary school in Trenton, New Brunswick and Ewing for 20 years.
 He attended Howard University and later transferred to Rider University where he received his Bachelor’s degree.
 In addition to drumming, his interests include jazz, music, poetry, art, dance, storytelling and writing stories for children.
 Mr. Thomas was named Teacher of the Year by the Trenton Board of Education in 2002 and 2008.
 He is the recipient of the 2010 Community Care Award given by the Three Doctors Foundation and the 2010 Ray Broach Award for the Arts given by the Ewing Public Education Foundation.